Art-in-the-Park at Willow Park –

 For more information please visit the Willow Park Ecology Centre website.

 Norval is going to be celebrating Canada's 150th birthday by hosting the Norval on the Credit Festival June 3 & 4!
 Featuring: the official opening of the Norval Women's Institute - Time Capsule, the unveiling of Pollinator Canoe, and Moccasin Trail, & more to be announced!
-Visit their website for even more information on what's happening at the festival!
+Visit their website for even more information on what's happening at the festival & a schedule of events!

 Explore Norval where Lucy Maud Montgomery lived for 9 years.
 Visit the historic sites Montgomery photographed and wrote about in her personal journals.

 Norval is family friendly offering beautiful nature trails along the Credit River.
 McNab Park on Noble Street provides excellent fishing, riverside trail and areas for family picnics.